HaohuaFeng/CSE676_project/readme.md

 ## For dataset: FER-2013
 On the first dataset, FER-2013, we utilized `AlexNet` [[4]](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), `VGG-16` [[5]](https://arxiv.org/pdf/1409.1556.pdf), and our `customized-CNN`.
 We adjusted parameters in each model, such as different FC-layer sizes (256 input, 4096 input), different optimizer functions (Adam, SGD), various optimization methods (AMSGrad, weight adjustment), and activation functions (ReLU, Sigmoid, Tanh, ELU).
 For specifics on the model structures, please refer to our code in `/models/old_models`.
 We conducted 4 rounds of comparison under this dataset, adhering to specific rules:

-**The comparison rules are primarily based on test accuracy.
-If two models exhibit nearly identical test accuracies, we select the one whose accuracy is more stable across each round.**
+**The comparison rules are primarily based on validation accuracy.
+If two models exhibit nearly identical validation accuracies, we select the one whose accuracy is more stable across each round.**

 ### Round 1:
 1. Model: AlexNet_256 with Activation Functions in FC (Sigmoid, Tanh, ReLU) and Optimizers (Adam, SGD).
 Winner selected: Alex_256_ReLU_Adam.